litson/Seedjs/README.md

  <style data-seed="path/to/file.css"></style>
  <script>
-    Seed.scan(); // Then 'path/to/file.css' can be loaded preferred.
+    Seed.scan(); // Then 'path/to/file.css' can be preferred loaded.
  </script>

  <script data-seed="/path/to/file.js"></script>
  <script>
-    Seed.scan(); // Then 'path/to/file.js' can be loaded preferred.
+    Seed.scan(); // Then 'path/to/file.js' can be preferred loaded.
  </script>